Articles: Homeschool Stories and Discussion

 https://images.pexels.com/photos/1000445/pexels-photo-1000445.jpeg

 Socialization is a commonly debated issue related to homeschooling.
 Do some research on it, and you will find everything from claims that homeschooling produces superior social skills, to warnings about the dangers of isolation.
 To participate in this debate, you must first understand what socialization actually means, and how it happens.
 This article series will give a brief overview of socialization.
-Hopefully it will be helpful whether you are a homeschool alumni wondering if you were properly socialized yourself, or someone with a homeschooled child in your life.
+Hopefully it will be helpful whether you are a homeschool alumni evaluating your own socialization, or someone who wants to ensure that a homeschooled child in your life is well-socialized.

 Definitions